pubsubdb/samples-typescript/README.md

 # samples-typescript
-This repo contains a few sample workflows and activities to demonstrate the use of PubSubDB in a TypeScript environment.
-The samples are built using PubSubDB's Durable module which is an emulation of Temporal's TypeScript SDK.
-Both proxyActivities and executeChild are reflected in the demonstration.
+This repo contains sample workflows and activities to demonstrate the use of PubSubDB in a TypeScript environment.
+The samples are built using PubSubDB's `Durable` module which is an emulation of Temporal's TypeScript SDK.
+Both `proxyActivities` and `executeChild` are reflected in the demonstration.

 Here, for example, is the `looper` workflow.
-This is the most complex of the examples.
-It calls two activities sequentially and three child workflows in parallel.
+It calls two activities *sequentially* and three child workflows in *parallel*.
 The workflow is defined in `./services/durable/looper/workflows.ts`:

 ```typescript
 import { Durable } from '@pubsubdb/pubsubdb';